isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

       content: |
         Please report this business and provide relevant details such as its name, address and relevant evidence (e.g. photographs) to <covid_gobusiness@mti.gov.sg>{:target="_blank"}

-    - title: I am having problems logging into CorpPass.
+    - title: I am having problems logging into Corppass.
 Who can I approach for help?
       content: |
         You can contact the Corp Pass Helpdesk at 6643-0577 or email <support@corppass.gov.sg>{:target="_blank"}.